Hackafe/lips/lip-valexiev-organizing-events.md

 # 1. Abstract

-This LIP contains guidelines for organizing events in the lab's spaces.
+This LIP contains guidelines for organizing events inside the lab's spaces.

 # 2. Specification